violyOS/violy-store/README.md

-Thanks https://github.com/app-outlet/app-outlet for the base of this
+Thanks https://github.com/violyOS Store/violyOS Store for the base of this